Kanyasulkam (film): Production

 During the production of Devadasu (1953), producer D. L. Narayana approached N. T. Rama Rao for playing the titular role.
 Rama Rao could not accept the proposal due to scheduling conflicts, and Akkineni Nageswara Rao was cast for the same.
-However, Narayana was adamant to make a film with Rama Rao, and chose to adapt Gurajada Apparao's play Kanyasulkam.
+However, Narayana was adamant to make a film with Rama Rao, and chose to adapt Gurajada Apparao's play Kanyasulkamu.
 Due to the play's popularity, Narayana asked writer Vempati Sadasivabrahmam to make changes to the narrative and plot points from the play, with a view to avoid predictability.

-Narayana produced the film for his production company Vinodha Pictures, and signed P. Pullaiah to direct it.
+Narayana produced the film for his production company Vinodha Pictures, and signed P. Pullayya to direct it.
 R. Hanumantha Rao, who was the film's assistant director, also served as the editor.
 Sadasivabrahmam also worked on the screenplay and dialogue apart from adapting the play into a script.
 He also adapted the poem "Poornamma", which is a part of Apparao's poetry compilation Mutyala Saralu, into one of the subplots to ease the audience into the milieu.
 N. Prakash served as the cinematographer assisted by Jaihind Satyam and R. N. Nagaraja Rao.

-Rama Rao played Gireesham, the anti-heroic protagonist of the play whose character arc was altered in the end as part of the scripting changes.
+Rama Rao played Gireesam, the anti-heroic protagonist of the play whose character arc was altered in the end as part of the scripting changes.
 Savitri was cast as Madhuravani, a prostitute and the other protagonist of the play.
 Narayana approached Jamuna to play Buchamma, but her father opposed this idea unwilling to see her act as a young widow on screen.
 Sowcar Janaki was later cast for the same.
 C. S. R. Anjaneyulu, Govindarajula Subba Rao, Vinnakota Ramanna Panthulu and Gummadi were cast in other supporting roles.
 Peketi Sivaram and Sharada made cameo appearances in the film.

 Pasumarthi Krishnamurthy choreographed the dance sequences.
 Godagankar and Vali were signed as the art directors, and were aided by Haribabu and K. Nageswara Rao in the production design.
 Sets were erected at Narasu, Revathi and Venus Cine Studios in Kodambakkam, Madras (now Chennai) where majority of the principal photography was wrapped up.
 The post production activities were completed at Vijaya Laboratory Film Centre Pvt.
 Ltd. in Madras.

 Music

 Ghantasala composed the film's soundtrack and score.
 K. Ramachandran, T. S. Ranga Saamy, N. Seshadri and Suryanarayana worked on the sound design and audiography.
 Apart from songs with lyrics written by Devulapalli Krishnasastri, Malladi Venkata Krishna Murthy, Samudrala Sr., and Sadasivabrahmam exclusively for the film, Narayana and Pullaiah decided to use Sri Sri's "Anandam Aarnavamaithe" and Basavaraju Apparao's "Nagula Chavithi" were utilised in the soundtrack.
-The soundtrack, marketed by HMV Records, was released on 1 January 1955.
+The soundtrack, marketed by His Master's Voice, was released on 1 January 1955.